vertizens/SliceR.Minimal/README.md

     services.AddSliceREndpointDefaultValidatedHandlers();

 The trick here is that the endpoint builders need to be registered first so the code can evaluate what default handler interfaces are being referenced.
-It then attempts to match the desired type to an entity, if not an entity then checks if the type implements the `IDomainEntity<TEntity>`.
+It then attempts to match the desired type to an entity, if not an entity then checks if the type implements the `IEntityMetadata<TEntity>`.
 If it all matches up then a default handler can be registered.
+If using `EntityRouteGroupBuilder` then the endpoint itself will already contain EntityMetadata so the DTO does not need the interface itself.

 #### Debugging Note:
 Code was added to log to the console on startup for any handlers that don't exist.
 The Microsoft developer exception page doesn't help with what type is missing when it can't be found in the services collection.
 So its helpful to log this specific missing handler type at the beginning of the console log.